Calivala-86/Finance-Analyses/README.md

 # Finance-Analysis

-This repository contains collections of **Finance Analyis**, it's a work in process of implementing finance analysis using python.
+This repository contains collections of **Finance Analyses**, it's a work in process of implementing finance analysis using python and at the same time serves as a practice repository for those aiming to use python for finance analyses.